Girard-Perregaux Gyromatic 18ct Pink Gold 1958

-The 21 jewel Calibre 2452 movement here has just completed a full restoration by our watchmaker.
-As can be seen, the chrome and zinc plated movement is in remarkably clean condition and working perfectly following a thorough overhaul and service by our vintage Rolex specialist watchmaker.
-This involves dismantling the watch to all its component parts, careful inspection under high magnification, replacement where necessary with only genuine Girard-Peregaux parts, then careful reassembly and adjustment before testing and calibration in 5 positions.
-The watch now winds, sets and runs accurately and reliably and after final calibration, the movement is running strongly and accurately within +6 seconds/day.
-This is outstanding for a watch movement of this age!
-We have confirmed this timing on our electronic Timegrapher.
+The 21 Jewel, Calibre 2452 movement has just completed a full restoration by our vintage specialist watchmaker.
+The chrome and zinc plated movement is in remarkably clean condition and working perfectly following a thorough overhaul and service.
+This involves dismantling the watch to all its component parts, careful inspection under high magnification, replacement where necessary with only genuine Girard-Perregaux parts, then careful reassembly and adjustment before final testing and calibration in 5 positions.
+The watch winds, sets and runs accurately and reliably and is now running strongly and accurately within +6 seconds/day.
+This is outstanding for a watch movement of this age and this has been confirmed on our electronic Timegrapher.
 The power reserve of this watch is 42 hours.

-The dial is correctly signed ‘Girard-Peregaux’ and ‘Giromatic’, and ‘Swiss Made’ at the very bottom of the dial below the 6′.
+The dial is correctly signed ‘Girard-Peregaux’ and ‘Gyromatic’, and ‘Swiss Made’ at the very bottom of the dial below the 6′.

-This is the original dial which has been restored to the highest standards by our dial restorers which are considered to be the best in the UK.
+This is the original dial, restored to the highest standards by our dial restorers who are considered to be the best in the UK.

 The 18ct pink gold case is of an elegant two-piece design and for a 1950s watch, gives every impression of being a slim hand-wound watch compared with every other automatic available at the time.
-This rarer pink gold example was produced with equal care and quality and craftsmanship as the movement.
-In other words, it is of the finest quality.
+This rarer pink gold example was produced with equal care and quality and craftsmanship as the movement and is of the finest quality.

 The case measures 34mm in diameter excluding the original GP signed crown.

-The case is in remarkable condition considering its age. very close to perfect in fact, with no dings scratches or dimples visible to the naked eye.
+The case is in remarkable condition considering its age and is very close to perfect in fact, with no dings, scratches or dimples visible to the naked eye.
 The case-back is of full thickness and has never been engraved.
-Externally it carries Swiss 18ct hallmarks and the reference number 1348
+Externally it carries Swiss 18ct hallmarks and the reference number 1348.

 Note, as ever our standard advice applies, vintage watches should be kept clean and dry at all times.